 By now you should know of a club or school testing in your area.
 Arrl.org can also help find a testing session close to you.
-Some testing sessions will need to be scheduled, others are walk-ins or both.
-You’ll need to bring your I.D., FRN or SSN, pencils with erasers, calculator (non data storing, scientific OK) and cash if the testing session charges a fee.
-Typically it should not be more than $15.
+Some testing sessions will need to be scheduled, others are walk-ins or held online via video chat.
+You’ll need to bring your I.D., FRN, pencils with erasers, calculator (non data storing, scientific OK) and cash for exam fee, typically $15 paid to Volunteer Examiner (VE).
+Also an application fee to the FCC (Update pending, 2021: FCC application fee of $35 will be paid directly to the FCC via the Fee Filer System or License Manager System).
 Get all the information you can so you don’t show up missing something.

 You will fill out a short application, then given an exam questioner and bubble sheet.
-Once you’re finished, you’ll turn in the questioner and bubble sheet to one of the Volunteer Examiners (VEs) and return to your seat.
-The VEs will grade your sheet with a pass or fail in about 5 to 10 minutes depending how busy they are.
+Once you’re finished, you’ll turn in the questioner and bubble sheet to the Volunteer Examiner team and return to your seat.
+The VE will grade your sheet with a pass or fail in about 5 to 10 minutes depending how busy they are.
 They will let you know the results as soon as they know.
 If unfortunately you fail, they will give you your application back and you are free to go and try again another time.
 Note; You may stay and take the exam again for an additional fee, only if they offer it, and you feel you can still pass it.
 You will not be given the same questions again.
-But if you pass, congratulations!
+However, if you pass, congratulations!
 Now you will sign the application and they will send it to the Volunteer Examiner Coordinator (VEC) who will then notify the FCC.

 The FCC will issue your long awaited CALL SIGN in about two weeks.
-To check the status of your application with the FCC, you can go to fcc.gov and click on URS (Universal Licensing System).
+To check the status of your application with the FCC, you can go to fcc.gov and click on ULS (Universal Licensing System).
 To log in, type your FRN and password to see if your CALL SIGN (most likely KN6xxx) has been placed in the data base.
-Once you have your CALL SIGN, then you’re free to get on the air with your new Technician privileges!
+Once you have your CALL SIGN, then you’re free to Get On The Air with your new Technician privileges!
 Your license is good for ten years.

 Good Luck, Mark Arlotti KM6AHY